HAL3D: Hierarchical Active Learning for Fine-Grained 3D Part Labeling: Method

 \subsection{Hierarchical labeling strategy}

-Inspired by PartNet~\cite{mo2019partnet}, we organize the part labels into a tree structure based on their semantic definitions.
-Our tree structure has two types of nodes: an “AND” {\em internal\/} node indicates “what part(s) it has” (e.g., the regular base has legs and a runner), while an “OR” node indicates “what type it is” (e.g., the base is of type star or pedestal).
-The labeling on “AND” nodes is done based on part features, while the labeling on “OR” nodes is based on group features; see \cref{fig:proposal-net}.
+\rzz{We organize the part labels into a tree structure based on their semantics, as in PartNet~\cite{mo2019partnet}.
+Following the same terminology, two types of {\em internal\/} tree nodes} are defined: an “AND” node indicates “what part(s) it has” (e.g., a regular base has legs and a runner), while an “OR” node indicates “what type it is” (e.g., a star- or pedestal-type base).
+The labeling on “AND” nodes is based on part features, while the labeling on “OR” nodes depends on group features; see \cref{fig:proposal-net}.
 Each leaf node presents a final part label.

 At each node of the tree, we combine a deep neural network with an active learning tool to perform part labeling.
 Consider a single shape $s_i \in S$ and its set of parts $P_i$.
 At the root node, the input are all the parts of shape $s_i$, that is $P_{root} = P_i$.
 After finishing the labeling task at the root node, the set of parts is split into one or more subsets $P_{l} \subseteq P_{root}$ corresponding to the children labels $l$.
 Then, each subset is input to the respective node for further labeling.
 By splitting the input set at each node, the size of the input decreases as the depth of the node increases.
 Finally, the labeling stops when we reach a leaf node.